fenago/ml-scikit-keras-tensorflow/labs/lab_13.md

 of standard [Keras preprocessing layers](https://homl.info/preproc).
-They will probably be available by the time you read this; however, the API may change slightly by then, so please refer to the notebook for this chapter if anything behaves unexpectedly.
-This new API will likely supersede the existing Feature Columns API, which is harder to use and less intuitive (if you want to learn more about the Feature Columns API anyway, please check out the notebook for this chapter).
+They will probably be available by the time you read this; however, the API may change slightly by then, so please refer to the notebook for this lab if anything behaves unexpectedly.
+This new API will likely supersede the existing Feature Columns API, which is harder to use and less intuitive (if you want to learn more about the Feature Columns API anyway, please check out the notebook for this lab).

 We already discussed two of these layers: the `keras.layers.Normalization` layer that will perform feature